 In SJI, ‘LEAD’ is spelt ‘SERVE’.
 Students leaders are developed to know how to share their vision, enable their team members, be responsive to changes, be values-centred and always be encouraging to those who they lead and work with.

-At SJI, we recognize that every boy has the potential to lead.
-The school provides a wide range of opportunities and levels for our boys to exercise leadership.
+At SJI, we recognize that every student has the potential to lead.
+The school provides a wide range of opportunities and levels for our students to exercise leadership.

-Every boy is expected to be an agent for the transmission of the Lasallian values of Faith, Service and Community to his fellow Josephians.
-SJI sees each boy having the potential to be a Servant Leader.
+Every student is expected to be an agent for the transmission of the Lasallian values of Faith, Service and Community to his fellow Josephians.
+SJI sees each student has the potential to be a Servant Leader.
 He is encouraged to serve and lead others to produce value for our school, community, society, our friends and families and ourselves.
 He takes a holistic approach to work, promotes a sense of community and shares power in decision-making.

 St John Baptist de La Salle, the founder of the Lasallian schools, renounced his wealth and status to devote himself to setting up schools that provide the poor with access to education.
 He believed that with education, the poor might have lives of dignity and freedom; it gave hope and opportunity for the common good.